apache/iceberg/format/spec.md

 ### Snapshot Row IDs

-When row lineage is not enabled, `first-row-id` should be omitted.
+When row lineage is not enabled, `first-row-id` must be omitted.
 The rest of this section applies when row lineage is enabled.

 A snapshot's `first-row-id` is assigned to the table's current `next-row-id` on each commit attempt.
 If a commit is retried, the `first-row-id` must be reassigned.
 If a commit contains no new rows, `first-row-id` should be omitted.